-For students holding an A.A.S. degree, the department offers the B.A.S. degree with a concentration in production technology.
+For students holding an A.A.S. degree, the department offers the B.A.S. degree with a concentration in manufacturing technology and management.
 A Master of Science in Technology degree is offered for graduate study.
 See the Graduate Catalog for more information.